indieBlog

 NS: A hundred percent.
 And having that creative control, which is really important.
 Finding stories that are currently still out there and haven’t been told yet.

-Thanks so much to Noami for the great chat!
-For more info on FUN MOM DINNER, visit the film’s official website or on Twitter, Facebook, or Instagram.
+Thanks so much to Noami for the great chat about FUN MOM DINNER.
+Learn more about the film at the official website or on Twitter, Facebook, or Instagram.

 If you’re an independent filmmaker or know of an independent film-related topic we should write about, email blogadmin@sagindie.org for consideration.